 “Parents and students value the school very highly and believe staff will do the very best for them.”

-The college is divided into six Houses, with a teacher in charge of each house.
+The school is divided into six Houses, with a teacher in charge of each house.

-These teachers are responsible for the children in their house with regard to general behaviour and appearance in college.
+These teachers are responsible for the children in their House with regard to general behaviour, appearance and wellbeing at school.
 Students will register each day in tutor groups and follow a planned pastoral programme.
 These are mixed ability groups.

-The tutors within a House group are expected to liaise with the Head of House to ensure that effective Pastoral Care can take place.
-In turn the Heads of House liaise with the Deputy Headteacher in charge of Pastoral Care so that consistent attitudes can be adopted.
-The five houses in school from Year 7 – 11 are: Aidan, Bede, Cuthbert, Hilda and Margaret Clitherow.
+The tutors within a House group are supported by liaising with their Head of House to ensure that effective pastoral care can take place.
+In turn the Heads of House work very closely with the Deputy Headteacher in charge of pastoral care so that consistent attitudes are fostered and every child is supported.
+The five Houses in school from Year 7 – 11 are: Aidan, Bede, Cuthbert, Hilda and Margaret Clitherow.
 In Sixth Form, we have St. Columba House, where pupils from both Year 12 and 13 are placed.

-Children meet in these groups for tutorial work through their college career.
+Children meet in these groups for tutorial work through their school career – this includes ‘PREP’, reading, wellbeing activities and a weekly assembly.

 We have very clear guidelines on expected behaviour, punctuality, attendance and work ethic.
-Pupils are rewarded with credits which create house points.
-At the end of each year, the house points are totalled and the winning house receives the house trophy.
+Pupils are rewarded with credits which create House points.
+At the end of each year, the House points are totalled and the winning House receives the presitgious House trophy.

-Where a pupil collects three debits in one week, the Head of House will then interview that child to discover the reasons for his/her bad behaviour.
+Where a pupil collects several warnings of detentions in one week, their Head of House will support them to improve their behaviour.

-Where a pupil persists in behaving badly, the Head of House may decide to contact the parents, given detention, or place the child in the Learning Support Unit.
-Lunchtime groundings are also held, Detentions are also held after college if necessary.
-The Head of House may decide that the student needs to be put on report, in which case the child will be required to carry a ‘Report Form’ to each lesson so that the teacher can comment on behaviour, attitude to work etc. Form teachers should also monitor this daily and the Head of House checks the report at the end of the day.
-Parents should also sign the report on a daily basis.
-Report Forms are kept for students who have previously misbehaved.
-If a child misbehaves whilst on Report they automatically receive a detention that evening.
+Where a pupil persistently misbehaves, the Head of House may decide to contact the parents and place the child in the Individual Support Centre (ISC).
+Lunchtime ‘Groundings’ are also held – restricting social time.
+The Head of House may decide that the student needs to be put on report, in which case the child will be required to carry a ‘Report Form’ to each lesson so that the teacher can comment on behaviour, attitude to work etc.

 Keeping in Touch

-At the end of each module, parents and guardians will receive an information sheet, showing their child’s current attainment level in each subject.
-Parents / carers will receive a full report from each of your child’s teachers, their Form Tutor and Head of House and will also have the opportunity to attend a parent’s evening.
-We welcome all contact and information from parents and carers at any time of the year.
+At the end of each cycle, parents and carers will receive a data report sheet, showing their child’s current attainment level in each subject.
+Annually, parents / carers will receive a full report from your child’s Tutor and will also have the opportunity to attend a parents’ evening.
+We welcome all contact and information from parents and carers at any time of the year – please contact their Head of House who will endeavour to respond within 48 hours (please note our Heads of House have a teaching commitment).

-This established location in the college is designed to support students who are experiencing difficulties in mainstream class or who have had their college career interrupted for whatever reason.
+This established location in the school is designed to support students who are experiencing difficulties in mainstream class or who have had their school career interrupted for whatever reason.

 The centre supports:

-- Disruptive students who need support and advice on how to cope in mainstream college
+- Disruptive students who need support and advice on how to cope in mainstream school

 - Students experiencing emotional difficulties

-- Students who have had a long-term absence from college or a college non-attender
+- Students who have had a long-term absence from school or a school non-attender

 The Learning Support Unit offers: